tsunami416604/azure-docs.hu-hu/articles/load-balancer/load-balancer-get-started-ilb-arm-cli.md

 ---
-title: Egy belső alapszintű terheléselosztó létrehozása – Azure CLI-vel
+title: Create an internal Basic Load Balancer - Azure CLI
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: Ebből a cikkből megtudhatja, hogyan hozhat létre belső Load balancert az Azure CLI használatával
+description: In this article, learn how to create an internal load balancer using Azure CLI
 services: load-balancer
 documentationcenter: na
 author: asudbring